Quitch/Time-From-Commander-Landing/README.md

 # Time From Commander Landing

-Restarts the in-game clock display from 0 when the Commander lands.
+Restarts the in-game clock and chronocam display from 0 when the Commander lands.

 ## Installation